Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Evaluation Results

-We evaluate situations when the connection probability $\lambda$ changes based on the mobility model defined in \S\ref{setup}.
-For a more readable visualization, we bucket $\lambda$ in three different ranges of $\lambda \in$ [0.1,0.4], $\lambda \in$ [0.4,0.7], and $\lambda \in$ [0.7,1.0] and report the corresponding \Accuracy of \oursystem when the \iots are mobile.
-Results reported in \figurename~\ref{fig:mobility} show that \oursystem always has higher efficiency than vanilla \iot training while incurring a higher latency than direct \ap training.
-Specifically, regarding the much important \iot side, \oursystem gains $6.45\%$, $5.64\%$, and $4.11\%$ higher accuracy with $51.73\%$, $60.48\%$, and $68.35\%$ lower cost both in terms of energy and latency across the different ranges of $\lambda$.
+We study when the connection probability $\lambda$ changes based on the mobility model defined in \S\ref{setup}.
+For a more readable visualization, we bucket $\lambda$ in three different ranges of $\lambda \in$ [0.1,0.4], $\lambda \in$ [0.4,0.7], and $\lambda \in$ [0.7,1.0] and report the corresponding accuracy when the \iots are mobile. \figurename~\ref{fig:mobility} shows \oursystem always has higher efficiency than standard \iot training while incurring a higher latency than direct \ap training.
+Specifically, \oursystem gains $6.45\%$, $5.64\%$, and $4.11\%$ higher accuracy with $51.73\%$, $60.48\%$, and $68.35\%$ lower cost both in terms of energy and latency across the different ranges of $\lambda$.
 Interestingly, we also observe a rise in accuracy with lower connectivity probability.
-The primary reason is attributed to the overall design of our experimental setup whereby we make a realistic assumption that when mobile with limited connectivity, these \iots can gather more data and perform the data selection.
-Additionally, with this judiciously selected data, the device trains the classifier for an extended number of epochs thus boosting its accuracy.
+The main reason is the design of our experimental setup: we realistically assume that with limited connectivity, \iots devices can collect more data and perform data selection locally.
+Using this selected data, each device then trains the classifier for more epochs, which further improves its accuracy.